pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ### Required

-The `required` keyword can be added to the end of a form field to ensure that the field has some value before submit.
+The `required` keyword can be added to the end of a form field to ensure that the field has some value before submission.

 ```html
 <label>